 Budget Controller With Tutorials

-- Beatmatching Guide – The Inpulse 200 offers a light guide below the jog wheels and also on the tempo faders.
+- Beatmatching Guide – The Inpulse 200 MK2 offers a light guide below the jog wheels and also on the tempo faders.
 This feature lights up when two tracks are not in sync and helps guide you to fix the issue.
-It an extra bit of help for new DJs that are still learning how to beatmatch.
+It is an extra bit of help for new DJs who are still learning how to beatmatch.

-- DJ Academy Tutorials – This is great for new DJs that want to learn the fundamentals of DJing.
-It offers video guides and step by step instructions.
+- DJ Academy Tutorials – This is great for new DJs who want to learn the fundamentals of DJing.
+It offers video guides and step-by-step instructions.

 Hercules once again has created a cheap DJ controller for beginners that is ideal for those overwhelmed by more advanced controllers.
 One of the best choices for new DJs.